INNO-VISSION/NPTEL-ANSWERS-2025-JAN-APR-/README.md

 We welcome contributions to enhance our platform.
 To contribute:
 1. Fork the repository.
-2. Create a new branch for your feature/bugfix.
+2. Create a new branch for your feature bugfix.
 3. Submit a pull request with a detailed description of the changes.

 _InnoVision: Empowering India's Future, One Skill at a Time._